 • Tutorials, best practices and links on how to pro-actively protect art.

 • A practical guide to basics - tracing webmasters and compiling information

-• A forum to share success and failure stories, ideas, caveats, advice, methodologies and technologies, traps, tips and tricks with local involvement by DA members worldwide.
+• A forum to share success and failure stories, ideas, caveats, advice, methodologies and technologies, traps, tips and tricks with local involvement by DA members and administrators worldwide.

 • Practical steps in considering, preparing for and taking remedial action.

-• A technical repository for technical, legal, hardware and software product details and assistance for all known and experimental methods of watermarking, copyright protection schemes, copyright protection organizations, authentication and detection methods.
+• A technical repository for technical, legal, hardware and software product details and assistance for all known and experimental methods of watermarking, copyright protection schemes, copyright protection organizations, authentication and detection methods including risks and benefits.